 Students also apply what they have learned in class by producing digital art, videos, slideshows, and fun presentations they can share with the classmates, teachers and parents.

 Middle School technology transforms students from consumers of technology to innovators using technology.
+With the students having access to one-to-one iPads, seamless integration into digital classroom lessons allows for students to keep up with an ever changing digital age.
 Our technology department offers a wide range of classes and clubs to actively engage students with technology.
 Digital literacy, citizenship, and leadership help build the foundation of technology education.

-Students are able to refine typing schools and deepen their skills of Microsoft Office products and Google applications.
+Students are able to refine typing skills and deepen their skills of Microsoft Office products and Google applications and offers an introduction into coding programs and languages.
 This allows students to diversify their output in other classes.
 As students develop the basic skills in everyday use technology programs, students are also able to transition to an innovator of technology through digital arts design, digital storytelling, designing for humanity, robotics.
-These hands-on extension courses allow students to deepen. their problem-solving skills through project based learning and solving real-life application scenarios.
+These hands-on extension courses allow students to deepen their problem-solving skills through project based learning and solving real-life application scenarios but also learn deeper critical thinking and creative thinking.

-Girls Who Code, STEM Showcase, and Robotics club are also available for interested students as extra-curricular activities.
+STEM Showcase, Coding, and Robotics club are also available for interested students as extra-curricular activities.

 Students in the Upper School are presented with many opportunities to choose specialties they wish to learn, using technology tools to facilitate that endeavor.
-Students continue to hone their digital literacy and leadership skills as they acquire new skills in engineering, programming, and digital art.
+Students use their one-to-one Mac book devices to continue to hone their digital literacy and leadership skills as they acquire new skills in engineering, programming, and digital art.

 Students in all grade levels are encouraged to enter their work in events and competitions.
 Tuscaloosa Academy holds a Technology Showcase each spring.
 Students have the opportunity to show and teach classmates, parents, faculty, and the public about the technology used and projects produced during the school year.